A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Introduction

 The paper is structured as follows: Section~\ref{sec:math_model_dynamics} introduces the 5D HR neuron model and its dynamics, illustrated through bifurcation diagrams.
-Section~\ref{sec:sync} establishes asymptotic stability of the synchronization manifold via Lyapunov analysis.
+Section~\ref{sec:sync} establishes \marius{asymptotic and practical stability} of the synchronization manifold via Lyapunov analysis.
 Section~\ref{sec:numerics} presents numerical simulations that corroborate the theoretical results.
-Section~\ref{sec:pHNN_PINN} develops the pH--PINN framework for data-driven learning of synchronization energetics.
+Section~\ref{sec:pHNN_PINN} develops the pH--PINN framework for data-driven learning of the \marius{synchronization Hamiltonian and its rate identity}.
 Finally, Section~\ref{sec:summary_conclusions} summarizes the findings and discusses potential extensions.